Acidmanic/EnTier/Readme.md

     into your DBContext class.
 Otherwise Entity Framework would not recognize your entities and they will not be included in your migrations.

- The example project __Example.EntityFramework__ shows a this implementation.
+ The example project __Example.EntityFramework__ shows this implementation.
 This example also uses isolated models for each layer.